The term “enterprise” is often thrown around in the SEO space.

 The primary justification for using an enterprise SEO tool or plan is to achieve scale.
 If the website has hundreds or thousands of critical pages a regular seo tool or plan won’t cut it.
 Thousands of keywords, pages, SERP rankings, and notifications could need to be managed.

 Here are some features that generally make an SEO tool suitable for enterprises:

 – Custom pricing based on requirements

-– Additional user seats for a cheaper price
+– Additional user seats for a lower price

 – Access to the full product suite without restriction